3CA Algorithm

 2. Browser: IP address offshore of USA, IP address far from IRL city/state, etc

-3. Bank: new bank account, limited transaction history, identity associated with a breach, synthetic identity, balance stuffing.
+3. Bank: new bank account, limited transaction history, identity associated with a breach, first & second-party fraud, balance stuffing etc.

 4. Credit Karma: hashed name mismatch with Bank.